AnnaGradinescu/3DMP/"No fall" toy mechanism/README.md

 This repository contains .f3d, .f3z and .stl files.
 To design and render this project, I used Autodesk Fusion 360 program.
 The motor, as well as the battery, were imported from the Grabcad community.

-The "no fall" toy mechanism
+The original "no fall" toy mechanism can be found at  https://www.instructables.com/No-Fall-Toy-Mechanism/.

 For the second checkpoint, I built the chassis and the front wheels of the toy, for which I attached the following sketches:
 1. chassis